-The original main goal was to exchange knowledge and conduct a feasibility study concerning the development of manufacturing processes for high-load-transfer and high-lifetime joints for Ukrainian aerospace structures.
+The main goal was to exchange knowledge and conduct a feasibility study concerning the development of manufacturing processes for high-load-transfer and high-lifetime joints for Ukrainian aerospace structures.

-During the first performed potential analysis of the aerospace components manufacturing process, the consortium partners defined two scenarios: sensor controlled riveting process (scenario 1) and model-based assembly assistance and inspection (scenario 2).
+During the first potential analysis of the aerospace components manufacturing process performed, the consortium partners defined two scenarios: sensor controlled riveting process (scenario 1) and mode-based assembly assistance and inspection (scenario 2).

-Partner roles in scenario 1 are: UkrRIAT (definition of practical end user requirements at high-load aircraft manufacturing and riveting tooling's), KhAI (expertise in riveting technology), NASU - G.S.Pisarenko institute for problems of strength (tension testing and stress testing), Fraunhofer (contactless optical quality inspection).
+Partners in scenario 1: UkrRIAT (definition of practical end user requirements for high-load aircraft manufacturing and riveting tooling), KhAI (expertise in riveting technology), NASU - G.S.Pisarenko institute for problems of strength (tension testing and stress testing), Fraunhofer (contactless optical quality inspection).

-Partner roles in scenario 2 are: FED (definition of practical end user requirements for the digital assistance and quality inspection during manual assembly process), Fraunhofer (technologies for visual assembly assistance using augmented realty methods and technologies for optical inspection of assembly quality).
+Partners in scenario 2: FED (definition of practical end user requirements for the digital assistance and quality inspection during manual assembly process), Fraunhofer (technologies for visual assembly assistance using augmented realty methods and technologies for optical inspection of assembly quality).

-Milestones achieved until M18:
+Milestones achieved until M36:

-- A potential analysis for the production technology riveting process was carried out. - A potential analysis for the assembly process of high quality flight control systems was carried out. - Test cases for the riveting and the assembly process were defined. - Fasteners for the riveting process were selected. - The requirements for a quality-controlled riveting process were defined. - The requirements for a highly flexible assistance and testing system for assembly were defined.
+- A potential analysis for the production technology riveting process. - A potential analysis for the assembly process of high quality flight control systems. - Definition of test cases for the riveting and the assembly process. - Selection of fasteners for the riveting process. - Definition of the requirements for a quality controlled riveting process. - Definition of the requirements for a highly flexible assistance and testing system for assembly. - Design of a virtual technology demonstrator "sensor controlled riveting process". - Design of a virtual technology demonstrator "model-based assembly assistance and inspection". - Testing of function modules for physical simulation of all relevant functions.